-Work queues and agents bridge the Prefect orchestration engine and API with your local execution environments.
+Agents and work queues bridge the Prefect Orion orchestration engine and API with your local execution environments.

 - Work queues are configured on the server.
-They contain the logic about which flows to run and how to run them.
+They contain logic that determines which flow runs a given queue will serve to waiting agents.

 - Agents run in a local execution environment.
-They pick up work from queues and execute the flows.
+They pick up work from a specific work queue and execute those flow runs.